Master of Arts in Management

 Evidence of sound moral character and compatibility with DBU's mission.

-The admission requirements listed above are specific to this degree program and are supplemental to the Graduate School's requirements for Full Admission.
-Admission to one graduate program does not guarantee admission to another.
-Applicants who show potential for graduate study, but do not meet the criteria for Full Admission, may be admitted for up to 12 hours under Provisional status.
-Students admitted under Provisional Admission will be granted Full Admission upon successful completion of 12 credit hours and fulfillment of the conditions of their admission as determined by the Master's Degrees Admission Committee.
+Applicants who show potential for graduate study, but do not meet the criteria for Full Admission, may be admitted for up to 12 hours under provisional status.
+Students admitted under Provisional Admission will be granted Full Admission upon successful completion of 12 credit hours and fulfillment of the conditions of their admission as determined by the Graduate Admissions Office.

 Note: Applicants for whom there is no evidence to demonstrate a likelihood for success in the MA in Management Program may be denied admission to the program.